Tennis-Kvitova pulls out of Eastbourne tournament

-EASTBOURNE, England, June 26 Double Wimbledon champion Petra Kvitova has withdrawn from the Aegon International tournament at Eastbourne with an abdominal strain, tournament organisers said on Monday.
+EASTBOURNE, England, June 26 (Reuters) - Double Wimbledon champion Petra Kvitova has withdrawn from the Aegon International tournament at Eastbourne with an abdominal strain, tournament organisers said on Monday.

 The Czech won the Birmingham title on Sunday in only her second tournament back since returning from injuries to her left playing hand sustained in a knife attack last December.